+Pictured: Betsy Cook, owner/designer, in the shop.
 National Picnic is settling into 417 Haddon Ave, Haddonfield, NJ.
-This is a better space that will have everything needed to sew National Picnic on location more efficiently.
+This is a newer space that has everything needed to sew National Picnic on location, within view of the boutique floor.

 Photos by Denise Guerin